-As stated in WAC 388-845-3080: 1) If an individual is on the Basic Plus waiver and is assessed to have need for services exceeding the maximum permitted, DDA will make the following efforts to meet his/her health and welfare needs: (a) Identify more available natural supports; (b) Initiate an exception to rule to access available non-waiver services not included in the Basic Plus waiver other than natural supports; (c) Authorize emergency services up to six thousand dollars per year if the individuals needs meet the definition of emergency services in WAC 388-845-0800.
-2) If emergency services and other efforts are not sufficient to meet his/her needs, s/he will be offered: (a) An opportunity to apply for an alternate waiver that has the services they need; (b) Priority for placement on the alternative waiver when there is capacity to add people to that waiver; (c) Placement in an ICF/IID.
-3) If none of the options in subsections (1) and (2) above is successful in meeting his/her health and welfare needs, DDA may terminate their waiver eligibility.
-4) If they are terminated from a waiver, s/he will remain eligible for non-waiver DDA services but access to stateonly funded DDA services is limited by availability of funding.
+As stated in WAC 388-845-3080:

+- 1) If an individual is on the Basic Plus waiver and is assessed to have need for services exceeding the maximum permitted, DDA will make the following efforts to meet his/her/their health and welfare needs: - (a) Identify more available natural supports; - (b) Initiate an exception to rule to access available non-waiver services not included in the Basic Plus waiver other than natural supports; - (c) Authorize emergency services up to six thousand dollars per year if the individual's needs meet the definition of emergency services in WAC 388-845-0800. - 2) If emergency services and other efforts are not sufficient to meet his/her/their needs, she/he/they will be offered: - (a) An opportunity to apply for an alternate waiver that has the services they need; - (b) Priority for placement on the alternative waiver when there is capacity to add people to that waiver; - (c) Placement in an ICF/IID. - 3) If none of the options in subsections (1) and (2) above is successful in meeting his/her/their health and welfare needs, DDA may terminate their waiver eligibility. - 4) If they are terminated from a waiver, she/he/they will remain eligible for non-waiver DDA services but access to state-only funded DDA services is limited by availability of funding.

 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:
+The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:

 Table: B-3-a

 Waiver Year Unduplicated Number of Participants

-Year 1 9413
+Year 1 12000

-Year 2 9723
+Year 2 12000

-Year 3 10043
+Year 3 12000

-Year 4 10374
+Year 4 12000

-Year 5 10716
+Year 5 12000

 b.
 Limitation on the Number of Participants Served at Any Point in Time.
 Consistent with the unduplicated number of participants specified in Item B-3-a, the state may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
-Indicate whether the state limits the number of participants in this way: (select one) :
+Indicate whether the state limits the number of participants in this way: (select one)

-The state does not limit the number of participants that it serves at any point in time during a waiver year.
+O The state does not limit the number of participants that it serves at any point in time during a waiver year.

-The state limits the number of participants that it serves at any point in time during a waiver year.
+• The state limits the number of participants that it serves at any point in time during a waiver year.